diyadhiraj/bus_tracker_exercise/README.md

 </ol>

 ## Future Improvemtns
-</p> Add more places to the Map, Create multiple simultaneous marker,
+</p> Add more places to the Map, Create multiple simultaneous markers,
 Use data of another City<p>